Patten & Patten Inc. TN Sells 345 Shares of Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO)

-Patten & Patten Inc. TN lowered its stake in shares of Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO) by 1.1% during the 3rd quarter, Holdings Channel.com reports.
-The fund owned 31,099 shares of the exchange traded fund’s stock after selling 345 shares during the quarter.
-Patten & Patten Inc. TN’s holdings in Vanguard FTSE Emerging Markets ETF were worth $1,555,000 as of its most recent filing with the SEC.
+Patten & Patten Inc. TN decreased its stake in shares of Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO) by 1.1% in the third quarter, Holdings Channel.com reports.
+The fund owned 31,099 shares of the exchange traded fund’s stock after selling 345 shares during the period.
+Patten & Patten Inc. TN’s holdings in Vanguard FTSE Emerging Markets ETF were worth $1,555,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds also recently bought and sold shares of the company.
-Smith & Howard Wealth Management LLC increased its position in shares of Vanguard FTSE Emerging Markets ETF by 0.6% during the 3rd quarter.
-Smith & Howard Wealth Management LLC now owns 134,439 shares of the exchange traded fund’s stock valued at $6,723,000 after purchasing an additional 749 shares during the last quarter.
-D.B.
-Root & Company LLC increased its position in shares of Vanguard FTSE Emerging Markets ETF by 0.9% during the 3rd quarter.
-D.B.
-Root & Company LLC now owns 26,272 shares of the exchange traded fund’s stock valued at $1,313,000 after purchasing an additional 242 shares during the last quarter.
-Allen Capital Group LLC increased its position in shares of Vanguard FTSE Emerging Markets ETF by 3.7% during the 3rd quarter.
-Allen Capital Group LLC now owns 7,983 shares of the exchange traded fund’s stock valued at $399,000 after purchasing an additional 286 shares during the last quarter.
-Tatro Capital LLC increased its position in shares of Vanguard FTSE Emerging Markets ETF by 6.9% during the 3rd quarter.
-Tatro Capital LLC now owns 107,747 shares of the exchange traded fund’s stock valued at $5,388,000 after purchasing an additional 6,938 shares during the last quarter.
-Finally, Paulson Wealth Management Inc. increased its holdings in Vanguard FTSE Emerging Markets ETF by 54.8% in the 3rd quarter.
-Paulson Wealth Management Inc. now owns 9,318 shares of the exchange traded fund’s stock worth $466,000 after acquiring an additional 3,298 shares in the last quarter.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the stock.
+Guidance Point Advisors LLC purchased a new stake in Vanguard FTSE Emerging Markets ETF in the 3rd quarter worth $25,000.
+Albion Financial Group UT purchased a new stake in Vanguard FTSE Emerging Markets ETF in the 2nd quarter worth $35,000.
+OLD Second National Bank of Aurora lifted its stake in Vanguard FTSE Emerging Markets ETF by 314.5% in the 2nd quarter.
+OLD Second National Bank of Aurora now owns 659 shares of the exchange traded fund’s stock worth $36,000 after purchasing an additional 500 shares in the last quarter.
+Cypress Point Wealth Management LLC purchased a new stake in Vanguard FTSE Emerging Markets ETF in the 2nd quarter worth $41,000.
+Finally, CKW Financial Group lifted its stake in Vanguard FTSE Emerging Markets ETF by 1,010.3% in the 2nd quarter.
+CKW Financial Group now owns 1,399 shares of the exchange traded fund’s stock worth $76,000 after purchasing an additional 1,273 shares in the last quarter.

 The Fund seeks to track the performance of the FTSE Emerging Markets All Cap China A Inclusion Index, that measures the return of stocks issued by companies located in emerging market countries.